 Keep Your Mind Active

 Intellectual engagement could benefit your brain.
-Activities like volunteering or hobbies, as well as learning new skills, may improve your cognitive thinking.
+Activities like volunteering or participating in hobbies, as well as learning new skills, may improve your cognitive activity and thinking.
 One study found that older adults who learned quilting or digital photography had more memory improvement than those who only socialized or did less cognitively demanding activities.

 You Can Take Action to Reduce Your Risk

-According to the Alzheimer’s Association, researchers around the globe are exploring how to prevent Alzheimer’s.
+According to the Alzheimer’s Association, ongoing efforts from researchers around the globe are put into exploring how to prevent Alzheimer’s.
 While Alzheimer’s prevention has no definitive answers at this time, research has shown that we can take action to reduce our risk of developing it.
 The organization says lifestyle choices like those above may help support brain health and prevent Alzheimer’s.

-For more ideas on preventative care, visit Bethesda’s Health & Wellness blog.
+For more ideas on improving cognitive health, visit Bethesda’s Alzheimer’s & Dementia blog.